statpascal/emul99/readme.txt

 (http://harmlesslion.com/software/classic99) and Marc Rousseau's TI-99/Sim
 (https://www.mrousseau.org/programs/ti99sim) were helpful.
 Many ideas, e.g.
-implementing the 32K word address space of the TMS9900 as an array of read/write functions, were taken from JS99er.
+implementing the 32K word address space of the TMS9900 as an array of read/write functions, were taken from JS99er while the wait states for the memory mapped devices are based upon Classic99.

+License

+Copyright 2022, 2024 Michael Thomas

+Emul99 is licensed under the GNU General Public License version 2 - see the file "COPYING" in this directory for details.

+The TiPi DSR ROM (file roms/tipi.bin) is public domain software released under the Unlicense.

 The dummy ROM uses a 5x8 font from X11 which is governed by the MIT license.

-License

-Copyright 2022, 2023 Michael Thomas

-ti99.pas is licensed under the GNU General Public License version 2 - see the file "COPYING" in this directory for details.